MicrosoftDocs/sql-docs/docs/connect/php/how-to-specify-sql-server-data-types-when-using-the-sqlsrv-driver.md

 ---
 title: "How to: Specify SQL Server Data Types When Using the SQLSRV Driver"
-description: "Learn how to specify SQL Server Data Types by providing the optional *$params* array in prepared statements or direct queries when using the Microsoft SQLSRV Driver for PHP for SQL Server" ms.custom: "" ms.date: "08/10/2020" ms.prod: sql
+description: "Learn how to specify SQL Server Data Types with the optional *$params* array in prepared statements or direct queries when using the SQLSRV Driver for PHP" ms.custom: "" ms.date: "08/10/2020" ms.prod: sql